This section outlines the general SSR procedure. Refer to the section Structural Search and Replace Examples for typical use cases.

 - On the main menu, choose Ctrl+Shift+SCtrl+Shift+SCtrl+Shift+SCtrl+Shift+SCtrl+Shift+SCtrl+Shift+SCtrl+Shift+SCtrl+Shift+SCtrl+Shift+SShift Command SShift Command SShift Command S or Ctrl+Shift+MCtrl+Shift+MCtrl+Shift+MCtrl+Shift+MCtrl+Shift+MCtrl+Shift+MCtrl+Shift+MCtrl+Shift+MCtrl+Shift+MShift Command MShift Command MShift Command M respectively. , or .
 Alternatively, use keyboard shortcuts

 - In the dialog box that opens, define the search template.
-In brief, defining a
+In

 search template involves the following steps: